CULTURE WORKS FUNDED GRANTS

 For the 2024-2025 arts season, Culture Works provided Community Arts Grants to 10 organizations: Bach Society of Dayton, The Contemporary Dayton, the Dayton Art Institute, Dayton Contemporary Dance Company, Dayton Performing Arts Alliance, Dayton Public Radio (WDPR), The Human Race Theatre Company, K12 Gallery & TEJAS, Muse Machine, and the Springfield Symphony Orchestra.
 We thank you, our givers, for your support as we work to build a climate in which all arts can thrive and all communities have access to the arts.

-If you would like to access the recording of the 2025-2026 Community Arts Grant Orientation, you can do so here.
+If you would like to access the recording of the 2025-2026 Community Arts Grant Orientation or the Public Panel Review (to be posted within 5 business days of the meeting), you can do so here.

 Questions?
 Contact Ren (Rachel Evans Nead), Culture Works Director of Grantmaking & Impact, at ren@cultureworks.org